ovh/docs/pages/platform/data-processing/22_GETTINGSTARTED_monitor/guide.en-ca.md

 - Open [https://grafana.metrics.ovh.net/login](https://grafana.metrics.ovh.net/login) and login with your OVHcloud account.
 - Click on the Grafana logo at the upper left corner of the page and from the main menu select `Data Sources`{.action}
 - Click on the `Add data source`{.action} button.
-- Fill the fields like the picture as follows:
+- Fill in the fields like in the pictures with the following data:
   - Name: Select a name for your data source (for example `My Data Source 1`).
   - Type: `Warp10`
   - URL: `https://warp10.gra1.metrics.ovh.net`
   - Access: `direct`

 ![datasource](images/datasource.png){.thumbnail}

 - Click on the `Add`{.action} button.